 That’s why music therapy is being used now more than ever, and with ever greater success, to treat patients not only with psychiatric disorders, but also those with dementia, social isolation, certain learning disabilities, and even those battling substance abuse.

-And the therapeutic effects aren’t just in listening to music.
+And the therapeutic effects aren’t just in listening to music or Soundcloud download.
 Some patients benefit most from making their own music, whether that means singing, playing an instrument, or songwriting.
 Even the simple act of tapping out a beat or moving in rhythm can help relieve anxiety and improve focus.